kishorchouhan/Udacity-Front-End-Nanodegree/README.md

 # Udacity Front-End Web Developer Nanodegree
 This repository contains project work and class assignments for Udacity's Front-End Web Developer Nanodegree.

-## What I done and achived in this nanodegree:
+## What I have done and achieved in this nano degree:

 * Mastered the skills required to become a Front-End Web Developer, and started building beautiful, responsive websites optimized for mobile and desktop performance.

-* Learned the fundamentals of how the web works and gained a working knowledge of the three foundational languages that power each and every website: HTML, CSS and JavaScript.
+* Learned the fundamentals of how the web works and gain a working knowledge of the three foundational languages that power each and every website: HTML, CSS and JavaScript.

-### Courses and coresponding projects I developed in this nanodegree:
+### Courses and corresponding projects I developed in this nano degree:

 * Course 1.
 [Introduction to HTML and CSS(UD-001-India)](https://www.udacity.com/course/intro-to-html-and-css--ud001)
 * Course 2.
 [Responsive Web Design Fundamentals(UD-893)](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893)